txf201604/USTD-FlowNet3D/README.md

 # USTD-FlowNet3D: Learning Point Features with Uniform Spatial and Temporal Distribution for Scene Flow Estimation
 This is an open source project about point cloud scene flow estimation algorithm.
 This repository contains the Pytorch implementation for it.

-Xuefeng Tan, DejunZhang and Mian Zhang
+Xuefeng Tan, Dejun Zhang and Mian Zhang

 <img src="./images/Pipeline.jpg" width=100%>